gabrielgustavoandrade/Clone-Interface-PicPay/README.md

 # Clone PicPay

-Este é o repositório de um clone do aplicativo PicPay utilizando React Native, Styled Components e React Navigation 5.
+This repo is a clone do PicPay app, built with React Native, Styled Componentes, React Navigation 5 and Expo.

-Este projeto utiliza o Expo.

-## Construído com
+## Built with

 - [Node.js](https://github.com/nodejs/node)
 - [Yarn](https://github.com/yarnpkg/yarn)